CumulusNetworks/docs/content/cumulus-netq-43/More-Documents/NVLink4-Domains.md

 The final screen displays a summary of the domain's parameters.
 In addition to the summary, you can toggle GFM to run after creating the domain.
 If you are not ready to start GFM, you can save the configuration and start it later.

 Enter your credentials to set the switch username and password.

+{{<notice info>}}
-Note: If you are also using NetQ to manage ethernet switches, these credentials must match.
+If you are also using NetQ to manage ethernet switches, make sure these credentials match.
+{{</notice>}}

-After you select **Finish**, NetQ adds the domain to a list of NVLink4 domains:
+After reviewing the summary, select **Finish**.
+NetQ adds the domain to a list of all NVLink4 domains:

-{{<figure src="/images/netq/nvl4-domain-list.png" width="950">}}
+{{<figure src="/images/netq/nvl4-domain-list.png" alt="list of three NVL4 domains, including the one created in the preceding steps" width="950">}}

 From the list of NVLink4 domains, you can view and manage multiple domains.
 Per domain, you can view: